mairihallman/MAT-4376E-F24/2-bayesian-data-analysis/Task 4/task4.md

 | ethnicity | string | Reorganized to Categories White, Black, Asian, Hispanic, Other and Unavailable |

- !!!
-Notes Originally ethnicity was expressed as subcategories ( eg. ASIAN - Chinese ).
+> Note: Originally ethnicity was expressed as subcategories ( eg. ASIAN - Chinese ).
 Little insight could be drawn from such small subdivision so it was oped to categorize them into broader categories.
 Unavailable has remained the same.

-### Positional Data
+#### Positional Data

 Each hospital is located in different parts of the United States, and will be pushed by different factors due to that location.
 Further more each patient will be inducted into different parts of the hospital.
 A patient entering emerge will have a different experience to those entering newborn.